alexei/envoy.js/README.md

 # envoy.js
-envoy.js is a small script that allows you to delegate computationally expensive tasks to Web Workers with pub/sub (publish/subscribe) capabilities.
+envoy.js is a library that allows you to delegate computationally expensive tasks to Web Workers with pub/sub (publish/subscribe) capabilities.

 ## How to use
 Page: